nyaomaru/nyaomaru/README.md

 I've worked as frontend engineer for seven years.
 And I've worked as full remote for four and half years.

-I love react and Vue and catnip!
+I love React and Vue and catnip!

 ## My skills